 What did they learn

-Perhaps it was a new skill during swimming lessons.
+Perhaps it was a new skill during swim lessons.
 Maybe it was multiplication tables.
 Even if it was your kindergartener learning his or her letters, list everything your little one has learned.

 Put stars next to each item, or stickers, or smiley faces.
 Positive reinforcement is contagious!

 When you are talking to your kids about what they learned, they may not even really remember that they learned it this year.
 It may be something they now do so regularly – like tying their shoes or making a basket – that they forget there was a time they didn't know how to do it.

 Overcoming obstacles are fantastic life lessons for kids (and parents!).
 It may have been scary and difficult to conquer a fear of going underwater, but the reminder of the eventual result instills a sense of pride that is hard to match.

 Being able to list and look back on those events is also wonderful for parents to be able to bring up when another seemingly giant obstacle comes along.
 "Remember when you thought you'd never be able to swim to the other side of the pool?
 Now, look at you!
 You can do anything you set your mind to!"